 A list of these stakeholders, as well as the important ideas and feedback they offered, are summarized below.

-With this beta (first published draft) version of the Blueprint, the CS4All team is engaging a new cohort of Teacher Fellows, and work with administrators to further refine and develop the resources schools need to implement a rigorous computer science curriculum.
+With the beta (first published draft) version of the Blueprint, the CS4All team is engaged a new cohort of Teacher Fellows, and worked with administrators to further refine and develop the resources schools need to implement a rigorous computer science curriculum.